squillero/pythonic-bst/README.md

 ## LICENSE

 **Copyright © 2023 by Giovanni Squillero**
 Distributed under a [Zero-Clause BSD License](https://tldrlegal.com/license/bsd-0-clause-license) (SPDX: [0BSD](https://spdx.org/licenses/0BSD.html)), which allows unlimited freedom with the software without the requirement to include legal notices.
-See the full license for details.
+See the full text for details.